syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ## Hyperlink item

-`HyperlinkItem` is used to send a URL as a item.
+The `HyperlinkItem` is used to send a URL as a item.
 Along with the link, the thumbnail, title, and description of the URL are automatically fetched and displayed.
-The code example below illustrates how to add a hyperlink item.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="24" %}